-The Level 3 field experience consists of student teaching for two semesters for those seeking dual certification and for one semester for those in the single certification option.
-Student teaching is the capstone field experience where students teach in an elementary classroom for one semester and then teach in an appropriate classroom for their concentration area for another semester.
-Students also take courses (e.g., methods courses) during these two semesters.
+The Level 3 field experience consists of student teaching for two placements for those seeking dual certification and for one placement for those in the single certification option.
 Student teachers engage in all classroom responsibilities and complete activities that are designed to prepare them for the teaching profession.